To complete this tutorial, you must work with a scenario that contains at least the following:

 Create groups of alternative locations

-- Navigate to the Groups table.
+Navigate to the Groups table.
 You will see that

 it already contains a number of automatically created groups.

-Judging from the names of the groups we can see that they were created based on the result of the GFA experiment. - Click Add below the table to create a new group.
-A new table record named Group will be created.
+Judging from the names of the groups we can see that they were created based on the result of the GFA experiment. -

 - Double-click the Group cell and type in GFA DC alternatives to specify the name of the group.

-Define DCs for the group
+Define distribution centers for the group

-- Double-click the GFA DC alternatives row cell in the Sites column.
-A dialog box will open containing all the available DCs to choose from.
+A dialog box will open containing all the available distribution centers to choose from.

-- Click the toggle buttons in the Included column referring to the Elko DC, Carson City DC and West Valley City DC.
+Click the toggle buttons in the Included column referring to the

-- Click Save to close the dialog box and apply the changes.
+Click Save to close the dialog box and apply the changes.

 - In the same way create the GFA DC 2 alternatives group that will contain Jackson DC and Vicksburg DC.